 Certain controls in the control baselines assume the existence of operational or environmental factors.
 Where operational or environmental factors are absent or significantly diverge from the baseline assumptions described in Section 2.3, it is justifiable to tailor the baseline.
-Some of the more common operational and environmental factors include but are not limited to mobile devices and operations; single-user systems and operations; data connectivity and bandwidth; non-networked (i.e., air-gapped) systems; systems that have very limited or sporadic bandwidth such as tactical systems that support warfighter or law enforcement missions; cyber-physical systems, sensors, and Internet of Things (IoT) devices; limited functionality systems, such as facsimile machines, printers, scanners, and digital cameras; systems processing, storing, or transmitting non-persistent information or systems that employ virtualization techniques to establish non-persistent instantiations of operating systems and applications; and systems that require public access.
+Common operational and environmental factors include mobile devices and operations; single-user systems and operations; data connectivity and bandwidth; air-gapped systems; systems that have very limited or sporadic bandwidth, such as tactical systems that support warfighter or law enforcement missions; cyber-physical systems, sensors, and Internet of Things (IoT) devices; limited functionality systems, such as facsimile machines, printers, and digital cameras; systems that process, store, or transmit non-persistent information or that use virtualization techniques to establish non-persistent instantiations of operating systems and applications; and systems that require public access.